-When I first met with Fidelis, I realised we had a lot in common.
-We were both driven to provide first-class fertility services and we’re both specialists trained in the UK.
+When we first met, I realised we had a lot in common.
+We were both driven to provide first-class fertility services and were both specialists trained in the UK.
 And we were both ready for the challenge of setting up an IVF clinic in Nigeria!

 We performed our first egg collections in 1996.
 And amazingly our first live birth took place 9 months later!
 We were so happy to have succeeded in bringing successful IVF treatment to Nigeria!

 Due to various reasons, Fidelis couldn’t stay in Nigeria at that time, so he continued with his UK practice and we would fly out ever few months to help more couples.
 Fidelis then moved to the US, but always had a dream to set up a clinic in Lagos to offer first-class fertility care in Nigeria.

 In 2016, I was helping Fidelis to fulfil that dream.
 We had chosen a location, signed the lease, and shipped all of the equipment.
 Fidelis was making plans to move back to Lagos and I was planning to come over to help with his first patients at the new clinic.

 And then, I received a phone call from Fidelis.
 That dreadful call.
 He told me that he had been diagnosed with Pancreatic Cancer.
 He would start cancer therapy immediately.
 That was the last call we had.
 Sadly, Fidelis went downhill fairly quickly.